We all need to drown the world out sometimes. If you don't have a sensory deprivation tank at home, headphones will have to do.

 She says, "The Beats can never be beaten by any earbuds or headphones when it comes to running and gyming.
 They are truly wireless headphones with anchoring hooks.
 These are the powerhouse that crushes their predecessors when it comes to the quality of sound and security of fit."
 She adds that "it has a great battery timing of 9 hours per a few minutes charge.
 The security grip is so good that it is impossible to dislodge from ears accidentally."

-If you take your fitness soundtrack seriously (or you just really want to make sure you can drown out all the grunting weightlifters at your gym), then it might be worth it to spend more on a top-flight pair.
+If you take your fitness soundtrack seriously (or you just really want to make sure you can drown out all the grunting weightlifters at your gym), then it might be worth it to spend more on a top-flight pair, like the Sony over-ear WH-1000XM4.

 "The Sony WH-1000XM3 is an incredible product with superb sound effects and is comfortable while wearing.
 The headphones have been awarded two times for the best noise-cancelling headphones in T3 Awards," says Andrea Paul, a Sarasota-based medical doctor as the founder & CEO of Health Media Experts.
 "They are light in weight with soft ear-cups that makes them comfortable in use.
 It has a brilliant sound quality that makes it easy to listen to others while you are in a crowd."

 Patrick Hosken is a music journalist and an editor at MTV News.
 As such, he takes his headphones very seriously.
-“Sometime in 2019, I picked up a pair of Anker Soundcore Life Q20 over-ear headphones, and they really changed the game for me.
-It’s embarrassing how long I, a music journalist, went without some really nice noise-canceling (and comfortable) headphones,” he says.
+"Sometime in 2019, I picked up a pair of over-ear headphones, and they really changed the game for me.
+It’s embarrassing how long I, a music journalist, went without some really nice noise-canceling (and comfortable) headphones," he says.

-“When I got these, it felt like a missing piece.
-From the reviews I’ve read, the sound quality is ‘good,’ compared to the ‘great’ caliber of your Sony and Bose offerings, but I wouldn’t know the difference.
-They’re Bluetooth and wireless, which made them ideal for the subway, when I used to ride it, and for tuning out office chatter.
-The heartbreaker is that, naturally, I left them at my desk in March.”
+"When I got these, it felt like a missing piece.
+From the reviews I’ve read, the sound quality is 'good,' compared to the 'great' caliber of your Sony and Bose offerings, but I wouldn’t know the difference.
+They’re Bluetooth and wireless, which made them ideal for the subway, when I used to ride it, and for tuning out office chatter."

 Best Headphones for Traveling